hpwn/elora-chat/README.md

 elora-chat is a versatile chat application designed to unify the streaming experience across multiple platforms.
 It aims to simplify the chat and alert management for streamers like [Dayoman](https://www.twitch.tv/dayoman) who juggle various services and bots during their streams.

+Automation contributors should review [AGENTS.md](AGENTS.md) for pull request and branching conventions used across this workspace.

 ## Why? 🤔

 On 1/22/24, [Dayoman](https://twitch.tv/dayoman) expressed the need for a streamlined solution to manage chats and alerts during his streams.
 He wished to move away from unreliable bots and desired a human touch to his alert systems.
 Our motivation is to enhance audience interaction and provide a seamless viewing experience across platforms, setting a new standard for multi-stream chats.